• Japanese used vehicle

 The most dependable automotive brand overall in the market is Mazda.
 It is interesting that Mazda is marginally more reliable than Toyota despite being less well-known.
 However, the Mazda Motor Company was formerly known as Toyo Cork Kogyo Co., Ltd, producing machine tools.
-The company manufactured the Mazda-Go auto rickshaw in 1931.
-After that, the Mazda name appeared on every vehicle the company made.
-Moreover, the name was not used by the business until 1984.
+The company introduced the Mazda-Go auto rickshaw in 1931, marking the first application of the Mazda name to its products.
+However, Mazda was not adopted as the corporate brand name until 1984.

 See Also : best japanese car brands